cloud11665/FiraCode-hy/README.md

 # FiraCode-hy
 Fork of the FiraCode font with added ligatures for the hy programming language

+## why?
+I liked the idea of the vim-hy plugin, but i dont use vim.
+So i made it editor-agnostic!

 ligature mapping:
 ```
 (fn     -> (λ